Gliding vertex on the horizontal bounding box for multi-oriented object detection: Experiments

-We also assess the individual contribution of the proposed representation for oriented objects and the divide-and-conquer detection scheme in the proposed method.
+We then assess the individual contribution of the proposed vertex gliding and divide-and-conquer detection scheme in the proposed method for multi-oriented object detection.
 To this end, we evaluate an alternative of the proposed method by discarding the divide-and-conquer detection scheme based on obliquity factor $r$.
 As depicted in Tab.~\ref{tab:dota_quantitativeresults}, the proposed representation in terms of $(x, y, w, h, \alpha_1, \alpha_2, \alpha_3, \alpha_4)$ contributes a lot to the improvement.
 The proposed detection scheme brings 0.59\% and 1.06\% mAP improvement with and without FPN~\cite{lin2017feature}, respectively.
-When larger IoU threshold 0.7 is used, the selection scheme yields 2.55\% mAP improvement.
+When larger IoU threshold 0.7 is used, the selection scheme yields 2.55\% mAP improvement, confirming the effectiveness of the selection scheme based on obliquity factor $r$.
+Without the selection scheme, some nearly horizontal objects with inaccurate predicted gliding offsets (see Fig.~\ref{fig:alpha_r}) may be considered as correct (\textit{resp.} incorrect) detection under evaluation with 0.5 (\textit{resp.} 0.7) IoU threshold.
+This explains the more significant improvement of the selection scheme when a larger IoU threshold is used for evaluation.

+We also analyze the effect of different thresholds $t_r$ of obliquity factor $r$ on DOTA dataset using Faster R-CNN head with FPN.
+As depicted in Tab.~\ref{tab:ablation_r}, the performance is rather stable, especially for $t_r \in [0.75, 0.85]$.
+The performance slightly decreases for smaller and larger $t_r$.
+Indeed, with a very small threshold $t_r$, horizontal bounding boxes are selected to represent some oriented objects, which leads to inaccurate detection.
+When a large threshold $t_r$ is adopted, the potential confusion issue for nearly horizontal objects remains, also resulting in decreased performance.